Queerie Me: What Do Lesbians Think of Straight Women Who Make Out With Girls For Fun

 My advice is to worry less about not being a “real” lesbian and worry instead about being real with whomever you are courting.
 There is nothing wrong with being bisexual and it saddens me how much bisexuality is ostracized in the gay community.
 Don’t try to be a lesbian, be who you are: bisexual, pansexual, curious, ally, just some girl who wants to make out with another girl and maybe touch her boobs, whatever it is be authentic, be honest and be respectful of those with whom you have contact.
 That’s the only realness we can require from anyone.

 Additionally, a lot of women aren’t going to want to sleep with you because you don’t normally sleep with women and, as you said, this would just be something you’d do for “fun”.
 The male fantasy is something we’ve grown accustomed to protecting ourselves from, but the female fantasy of a night with a lesbian still often catches us by surprise and hurts even more because of the shock.
-When I’m out at a gay club, I’m looking for someone who calls the place home, not a tourist seeking an exotic romp while on a vacation from their ordinary world.
-Your fantasy is our life, a life that is constantly intruded upon emotionally, politically and physically.
-When your “fun” is over, you return to a life of heterosexual privilege while we’re still here fighting for equal recognition.
-Women, especially queer women, are highly sensitive, highly emotional beings and we don’t appreciate feeling used, especially by other women.

 But, all hope is not lost.
-You know what theme resonates throughout the above stereotypes of straight women looking to have fun with lesbians?
+You know what theme resonates throughout the stereotypes of straight women looking to have fun with lesbians?
 Dishonesty and disrespect.
 I know plenty of women who are in heterosexual relationships that still sleep with queer woman and do so in a way that is physically and emotionally safe, fun and satisfying for all parties involved.
 It’s all in how you approach the situation.

 Here’s what you can do to make the situation a fun one, instead of one that’s hurtful to you, your partner and/or the women you sleep with:

-• Figure out now whether your boyfriend is ever, even if only remotely possible, going to want to join you, and if the answer is yes tell the people you’re attempting to sleep with this from the beginning.
+- Figure out now whether your boyfriend is ever, even if only remotely possible, going to want to join you, and if the answer is yes tell the people you’re attempting to sleep with this from the beginning.
 Having that conversation as soon as possible may limit your options but it will also limit awkwardness, emotional pain and heartache later.
 For all of you.

-• Be honest, tell the women you’re involved with where you’re coming from straight away, respect our boundaries in bars/clubs/online and recognize there is a major difference between going out to a bar to score a guy and going out to sleep with a woman.
+- Be honest, tell the women you’re involved with where you’re coming from straight away, respect our boundaries in bars/clubs/online and recognize there is a major difference between going out to a bar to score a guy and going out to sleep with a woman.
 Respect our emotional sensitivity in a way you’d want us to respect yours.

-• Don’t be a pillow queen.
+- Don’t be a pillow queen.
 What that means is, don’t just lay there and expect the woman you’re hooking up with to do all the work.
 Especially don’t make assumptions based on how someone presents their gender.
 Know what it means to be genderqueer, butch, femme, bottom, top, boi, androgenous, trans*, switch, etc. before you go out.
 Learn the native language and customs.

 So, to summarize, be respectful, don’t make assumptions, be honest, be authentic and use your manners.
 Treat the women you meet like you’d want to be treated and recognize that, at least until you get your bearings, you’re a visitor in someone else’s home.
 Do all of that and that’s as “real” as you need to be.